kexiZeroing/kexiZeroing.github.io/src/posts/js-basics-you-should-know.md

 })
 ```

+Arrow functions are not free.
+When arrow functions are defined as class methods/properties, a new function object is created for each instance of the class.
+Most of the time, the decision between using arrow functions or regular methods in classes comes down to semantics and specific requirements around `this` binding.
+Unless we're in a very performance-critical scenario or creating a vast number of instances, the difference is likely negligible.

 ## Closure
 Lexical scoping describes how a parser resolves variable names when functions are nested.
 The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
 Nested functions have access to variables declared in their outer scope.